San José Chiapa | Ingolstadt

 Reuse is another part of the circular economy: Remanufacturing is the industrial overhaul of used parts to produce parts of original quality.
 This process and the sale of these parts through our spare parts business generates significant added value.
 And not just environmentally, but also economically, since it saves money.
 The program for remanufacturing these parts Exchange 2.0 uses digital diagnostic methods to detect, analyze and correct mechatronic anomalies.
 The program is currently being tested on transmissions and will be extended to other spare parts in the future.

-By 2025, one in every three Audi vehicles sold will be electric.
+By 2025, Audi wants to offer 20 electric vehicles.
 The demand for batteries will therefore increase.
 Audi is taking steps to make the life cycle of these batteries as sustainable as possible and has been an active member of the

 Global Battery Alliance.
 The alliance focuses both on the protection of human rights and social standards when extracting raw materials as well as on the creation of solutions for reusing lithium-ion batteries.
 Audi also enters into research cooperations, for example with the recycling group